menandmice/micetro_docs/guides/user-manual/console_dns_promote_secondary_to_primary.rst

 .. meta::
-   :description: The Promote Zone feature - changing a slave zone to a master zone
+   :description: The Promote Zone feature in Micetro by Men&Mice makes it possible to change a slave zone to a master zone
-   :keywords: slave, master, zone, dns, console, promote
+   :keywords: Men&Mice, dns server

 .. _console-dns-promote-secondary-to-primary: